55 Best Hotels in Cape Town, South Africa

 The Silo Hotel

-Brilliantly melding industrial grit and sumptuous glamour, Cape Town’s hottest luxury hotel rises out of the old grain silo in the working harbor section of the Waterfront.
+Brilliantly melding working-harbor grit and sumptuous glamour, Cape Town’s hottest luxury hotel rises out of the old grain silo in the working harbor section of the Waterfront.
 Known in particular for its “pillowed” windows—56 panels of tempered glass in geometric iron frames—the hotel's grand rooms pop with gorgeous jewel-toned fabrics, edgy artwork, and dazzling chandeliers, pleasingly offset by the industrial feel lent by elements like exposed steel beams.
-From floors 8 to 10, those extraordinary windows frame gorgeous views of Table Mountain and the harbor, and a super-hip rooftop bar and pool area offers a breathtaking 360-degree vantage on one of the world’s most beautiful cities.
-With style in spades, The Silo seems a fitting neighbor for the newly opened Zeitz Museum—the largest contemporary art museum on the continent.
+From floors 8 to 10, those extraordinary windows frame gorgeous views of Table Mountain and the enfolding harbor, and there's a hip rooftop bar and pool area affording a breathtaking 360-degree vantage on one of the world’s most beautiful cities.

 Pros